lullaby6/html-fetch.js/README.md

 ## Props

-To set the properties of the components, do it through the attributes and you can get the property/attribute through `{<attribute name>}`
+To set the properties of the components, do it through the attributes and you can get the property/attribute using `{<attribute name>}` in your component

 For example: